 - Make sure you completely unplug your cleaner before you start work, and then turn it upside down.
 The roller should be clear of hair, cotton and string but in normal use, it will get clogged up after a while.
-If you have pets, family members with long hair or rugs the chances are there will be stuff wrapped tightly around the full length of the roller.
-As this builds up the vacuum cleaner will not be able to work as well as it should so this needs to be cleaned out thoroughly.
+If you have pets, rugs with edgings or family members with long hair the chances are there will be stuff wrapped tightly around the full length of the roller.
+As this builds up, the vacuum cleaner will not be able to work as well as it should, so this needs to be cleaned out thoroughly.

-- There will be a plate around part of the roller which usually comes off by undoing a couple of screws.
+- There will be a plate around part of the roller and this plate usually comes off by undoing a couple of screws.
 With this particular model of Dyson there are three huge screws which undo with just a quarter turn and then the plate comes off.
-With this removed you get better access to the roller and the brushes.
+With the plate removed you get better access to the roller and the brushes.
 I don't suggest removing the roller completely as it is held in place by a tight rubber belt that is very difficult to refit.
-If the belt breaks, it can be replaced, but if it isn't broken I would leave it alone.
+If the belt breaks, it can be replaced, but if it isn't broken, I would leave it alone.

-- Cut any hair and cotton caught up in the roller and pull it all out.
+- Using scissors, cut the hair and cotton caught up in the roller and pull it all out.
 It will take several minutes to clean it completely, but make sure you have it all clear before you put the guard back on to get the best results.

 Clean the Roller on Your VacuumClick thumbnail to view full-size